-A. El Dorado County Health Care Account - Eligible employees may elect to receive medical and dental benefits under the County Optional Benefits Plan.

-B. Supplemental Life Insurance - An employee eligible under this section may use the Optional Benefits Plan to purchase additional life insurance subject to the provision of the Optional Benefits Plan and respective life insurance plans.

-C. Dependent Care - An employee eligible under this section may use the Optional Benefits Plan for reimbursing dependent care expenses subject to the provisions of the Optional Benefits Plan.

-D. Un-reimbursed Health Care - An employee eligible under this section may use the Optional Benefits Plan to establish an account for reimbursing uninsured health care expenses subject to the provisions of the Plan.
+- A. El Dorado County Health Care Account Eligible employees may elect to receive medical and dental benefits under the County Optional Benefits Plan. - B. Supplemental Life Insurance An employee eligible under this section may use the Optional Benefits Plan to purchase additional life insurance subject to the provision of the Optional Benefits Plan and respective life insurance plans. - C. Dependent Care An employee eligible under this section may use the Optional Benefits Plan for reimbursing dependent care expenses subject to the provisions of the Optional Benefits Plan. - D. Un-reimbursed Health Care An employee eligible under this section may use the Optional Benefits Plan to establish an account for reimbursing uninsured health care expenses subject to the provisions of the Plan.

-E. Cash - An employee eligible under this section, who has elected to receive the employee's optional benefit or portion thereof in cash, may receive cash, which is taxable income, subject to the provision of the Plan.

-F. Part-time Employee - A part-time employee, who on December 31, 1989 was provided with the full Optional Benefits Plan as a full-time employee, shall continue to be eligible for the full Optional Benefits Plan.

-1. An employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel Form is between 64-79 hour per pay period, will be entitle to the same Optional Benefits Plan for a full-time employee.

-2. A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between 40-63 hours per pay period, will be entitle to receive seventy-five percent (75%) of the Optional Benefits Plan for a full-time employee.

-3. A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between 34-39 hours per pay period, will be entitled to receive fifty percent (50%) of the Optional Benefits Plan for a full-time employee.

-4. A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule is less than thirty-four (34) hours per pay period shall not be eligible for participation in the Optional Benefits Plan.

-5. A part-time employee may work additional or fewer hours than the employee's "ongoing" work schedule without change to the level of entitlement based upon the number of hours initially set forth on the Payroll Personnel Form prorated contribution.
+- E. Cash An employee eligible under this section, who has elected to receive the employee's optional benefit or portion thereof in cash, may receive cash, which is taxable income, subject to the provision of the Plan.
+Employees who have elected to receive all or a portion of their optional benefit in cash shall receive such cash in equal prorated amounts over twenty-four (24) pay periods; provided, however, that the employee must have been in paid status during a pay period to receive that pay period's prorated optional benefit amount. - F. Part-time Employee A part-time employee, who on December 31, 1989 was provided with the full Optional Benefits Plan as a full-time employee, shall continue to be eligible for the full Optional Benefits Plan. - 1.
+An employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel Form is between sixty-four and seventy-nine (64-79) hours per pay period, will be entitled to the same Optional Benefits Plan for a full-time employee. - 2.
+A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between forty and sixty-three (40-63) hours per pay period, will be entitled to receive seventy-five percent (75%) of the Optional Benefits Plan for a full-time employee. - 3.
+A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between thirty-four and thirty-nine (34-39) hours per pay period, will be entitled to receive fifty percent (50%) of the Optional Benefits Plan for a full-time employee. - 4.
+A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule is less than thirty-four (34) hours per pay period shall not be eligible for participation in the Optional Benefits Plan. - 5.
+A part-time employee may work additional or fewer hours than the employee's "ongoing" work schedule without change to the level of entitlement based upon the number of hours initially set forth on the Payroll Personnel Form prorated contribution.

-The prorated entitlement level may only be changed by amending the Payroll Personnel Form which documents a change to the ongoing work schedule.
+The prorated entitlement level may only be changed by amending the Payroll Personnel Form, which documents a change to the ongoing work schedule.

 Section 3.
-Employee Assistance Plan
+Employee Assistance Program

-The County agrees to maintain the Employee Assistance Program for employees in the bargaining unit.
+The County agrees to maintain the Employee Assistance Program for employees in the Unit.